Maui Brown Water Advisory: Can You Snorkel After Rain?

 You’re in Maui.
 You packed the mask.
 You’re ready to see turtles.
-And then… it rains. 🌧️
+And then, it rains. đŸŒ§ïž

 So here’s the big question everyone asks (usually while staring at the ocean like it personally betrayed them): “Can we still snorkel today?”

-After heavy rain, water can turn brown or cloudy because soil and silt wash down through streams and drainage systems.
+After heavy rain, water can turn brown or cloudy as soil and silt wash into streams and drainage systems.
 The bigger issue is what can ride along with that runoff (not the vibe you want in your snorkel mask).

-This part surprises people: the water does not have to look brown to be a problem.
-It can look gray or even not very colored, but still be cloudy/turbid and impacted by runoff.
+This part surprises people: the water doesn't have to look brown to be a problem.
+It can look gray or even uncolored, but still be cloudy/turbid and affected by runoff.

-Why Brown Water Is A Big Deal For Snorkelers
+Why Brown Water Is Risky For Maui Snorkelers

-Brown water isn’t just an “ew” factor—it’s a health + safety issue.
+Brown water isn’t just an “ew” factor; it’s a health and safety issue.

 Even if you’re thinking, “I’m tough, I’ll just do a quick snorkel,” low visibility changes the game: